sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 `node-group` knows that this is a master node group, and defaults the count to 1.
 Currently, `:props` and `:spec` are supported as keyword arguments, and define group-specific customizations of, respectively, the hadoop property map and the machine spec for all nodes in the group.

-Let's define a cluster on EC2, with two node groups: The first will contain one node that functions as jobtracker and namenode, while the second will contain three slave nodes.
+Let's define a cluster on EC2, with two node groups: The first will contain one node that functions as jobtracker and namenode, while the second will contain two slave nodes.
 We'll need the following definitions:

 {% highlight clojure %}
    (node-group [:jobtracker :namenode])
-   (slave-group 3)
+   (slave-group 2)
 {% endhighlight %}

 (`slave-group` is shorthand for `(node-group [:datanode :tasktracker] ...)`.)